Top 9 Venture Capital Firms Investing in Hardware Startups

 7. Comet Labs

-Comet Labs is a venture capital fund and incubator based in San Francisco that invests in AI and robotics startups.
-They concentrate on building intelligent machines, providing both capital and hands-on support to companies at the earliest stages.
+Comet Labs is a venture fund and incubator based in San Francisco that invests in and supports startups building intelligent machines.
+The firm focuses on the intersection of artificial intelligence and robotics.

 - Investment stages: Seed, Early Stage Venture